-The FIAP is structured as a "severance plan" that provides compensation following a "separation from service."
-Therefore, compensation for services rendered to the University both during and after it is limited to 20% of the pre-retirement level to avoid designation as "deferred compensation" by the IRS.
+FIAP payments are now classified by the IRS as "deferred compensation".
+Therefore, compensation for services rendered to the University both during and after it is limited to 20% of the pre-retirement level to avoid designation as excessive "deferred compensation" and consequent penalties.

 The FIAP is an excellent plan and is strongly recommended for those into whose intended career trajectory it fits.
 However, when planning to take advantage of it, you should keep in mind the consequences for taxable income.
 Since FIAP income is classified as a severance payment, none of it can be tax-sheltered by paying such things as health insurance premiums, contributions to TIAA or parking fees on a pre-tax basis.
 Thus, your taxable income may actually increase.
-Furthermore, your income is likely to be in a range that incurs income-related additional premiums for Medicare B and D. That likelihood becomes a certainty if you pass the age of 72 while on the FIAP, and must also take the required minimum distributions from your 403(b) accounts (unless you continue to work for compensation by the University) and any IRA's.
+Furthermore, your income is likely to be in a range that incurs income-related additional premiums for Medicare B and D.